usesalt/wikigen/docs/SALT-DOCS.md

 ##### 2. MCP Server Loop and Tool Dispatch

-The `run_mcp_server` function typically contains a loop that reads messages, identifies the requested tool, and invokes the corresponding `salt-docs-cli` internal function.
+The `run_mcp_server` function typically contains a loop that reads messages, identifies the requested tool, and invokes the corresponding `salt-docs` internal function.

 ```python
 # Simplified excerpt from salt_docs/mcp_server.py